linroger/FinanceCompendium/II. Economics/International/PPHA Chinese Economy/Chinese Economy Lecture Notes Full.md

 # Household Registration

 - Historically, when certain regions suffer from famines, the rural households flee to adjacent regions in order to survive
-- Due to the household registration system introduced during the  $1 ^ {\text {st }}$  5-year plan, refugee migration became much more difficult
+- Due to the household registration system introduced during the  $1^{\text{st }}$  5-year plan, refugee migration became much more difficult
 - In order to cover that fact that a famine in going on under his watch, a local politician is incentivized to keep the refugees from leaving

 # Explanations for Output Loss